-NSP funds provides targeted assistance to acquire and redevelop foreclosed properties that might otherwise become sources of abandonment and blight within their communities.
+NSP funds provide targeted assistance to acquire and redevelop foreclosed properties that might otherwise become sources of abandonment and blight within their communities.

 These homes are being offered to first-time homebuyers with total household incomes at or below 120 percent of median family income.
 Use the income limits chart to see if you're eligible.
 If you think you might be eligible, apply through the purchase assistance program.